brightlayer-ui/react-cli-templates/README.md

+> This repo has been archived and moved [here](https://github.com/etn-ccis/blui-react-cli-templates).

 # React CLI Templates

 These are project templates that are used by Create React App when starting a new Brightlayer UI project.
 They are used behind the scenes by the Brightlayer UI CLI.